g6947566/study-timer-api-capstone/README.md

 ## Functionality
 The app's functionality includes:
-* Every User has the ability to start interval timer base on their current study habit and suggest best days to study
+* Every User has the ability to start interval timer base on their current study habit and suggest if today is a good day to study

 ## Technology
 * Front-End: HTML5, CSS3, JavaScript, jQuery